GOP state senators scrutinizing Walz appointees

-The Minnesota Senate has the power to reject DFL Gov. Tim Walz's choices to lead state agencies.
-Republicans control the senate, and committees have begun looking at the governor's appointees.
+ST. PAUL, Minn. — The Minnesota Senate has the power to reject DFL Gov. Tim Walz’s choices to lead state agencies.
+Republicans control the Senate, and committees have begun looking at the governor’s appointees.

 GOP leaders are already hinting that some of the governor’s choices could face trouble.